 (Optional) Essay 1.
 “Think about times you’ve created a positive impact, whether in professional, extracurricular, academic, or other settings.
 What was your impact?
 What made it significant to you or to others?
 You are welcome to share up to three examples.”
 (200 words for each example)

 Introduced for the first time in 2019, this short answer question is a valuable invitation to reveal where you’ve been most impactful with both substance and specificity (you’ll do well not to consider it optional).
 Behind this question is Stanford GSB’s belief that past behavior is the best predictor of future potential.
 It’s very likely your examples will appear in other parts of the application: a bullet on the resume, a story used to support the recommendation – even on the application itself, which asks you to talk about your “most significant accomplishment” for each job.
-As such, this is your opportunity to GO DEEPER, not repeat something that may be found elsewhere.
+The best Stanford GSB essay examples all went DEEPER with this question, and didn’t repeat something that may be found elsewhere.
 Your responses need to add value to your overall application.
 They should support the essays and the rest of the application, in highlighting WHY you find each circumstance to be impactful.

 Optional essay 2.
 Tell us about a time within the last three years when your background influenced your participation at work or school.
 (180 words)

 This question has always been part of the GSB app, but has been elevated from a field in the app to an optional essay.
 Think of it as a place to talk about an aspect of your life that hasn’t been addressed anywhere else.
-It can also take a more lighthearted turn, touching on a sport you’re involved in, your side gig in improv comedy, your training as a concert pianist – and how this has shaped how you show up in the workplace.
+The good news is that it can also take a more lighthearted turn, touching on a sport you’re involved in, your side gig in improv comedy, your training as a concert pianist – and how this has shaped how you show up in the workplace.